quickwit-oss/quickwit/docs/configuration/index-config.md

 #### `ip` type

 The `ip` type accepts IP address values, both IpV4 and IpV6 are supported.
+Internally IpV4 are converted to IpV6.

 Example of a mapping for an IP field: